aptos-labs/create-aptos-dapp/templates/clicker-game-tg-mini-app-template/shared/README.md

 - **Folder structure** - A pre-made dapp folder structure with a `frontend` and `move` folders.
 - **Dapp infrastructure** - All required dependencies a dapp needs to start building on the Aptos network.
-- **Wallet Info implementation** - Pre-made `WalletInfo` components to demonstrate how one can use to read a connected Wallet info.

 ### What tools the template uses?